The 4th installment in UCLA Law's summer webinar series "From the Front Line".

 - An Environmental Blueprint for California: How Governor Brown can Ensure the State’s Environmental Health and Cconomic Prosperity (with Cara Horowitz and M. Rhead Enion), Emmett Center on Climate Change and the Environment (January 2011).
 Full Text

-- California's New Rigs-to-Reefs Law (UCLA Institute of the Environment, November 2010).
+- California's New Rigs-to-Reefs Law, in Southern California Environmental Report Card 2010 (UCLA Institute of the Environment, November 2010).
 Full Text

 - Paying for Pollution: Proposition 26 and its Potential Impacts on State Environmental and Public Health Protections in California (with Cara Horowitz and M. Rhead Enion) (October 26, 2010).
 Full Text